puppetlabs/puppet-docs/source/puppet/5.1/deprecated_language.markdown

 title: "Deprecated language features"
 ---

-These features of the Puppet language are deprecated in Puppet 5.0.
+These features of the Puppet language are deprecated in this version of Puppet.

 ## Hiera 3.x features